Middle Level Education (Grades 4-8)

 Students seeking certification in middle-level education (grades 4 through 8) must complete a major in mathematics, elementary general science, English, history, or historical studies, or they may complete a pre-approved interdepartmental major in mathematics/general science, mathematics/English, or general science/English.

-Students must also complete the College’s program of general education, Learning in Common.
+Students must also complete the University’s program of general education, Learning in Common.
 Students must select MATH 197 to fulfill the requirement in Quantitative Reasoning (F2) and ENVR 112 to fulfill the lab science requirement (F4).
 (Students majoring in mathematics, mathematics/general sciences, or mathematics/English are exempt from taking MATH 197) In the Multidisciplinary (M) categories, students must take History 113 to fulfill the Historical Studies (M1) requirement; EDUC 131 to fulfill the Literature (M2) requirement; EDUC 160 to fulfill the Ultimate Questions (M3) requirement; POSC 110 to satisfy the Economic, Social, and Political Systems (M4) requirement; and IDIS 110 to fulfill the Cultural Values and Global Issues (M5) requirement.
 The Aesthetic Expression (M6) requirement is waived for these students.
 In addition, elementary/middle-level education students must complete one of the two Upper-Division (U) categories, which may be a part of the major; the other is waived.

 Professional Education courses required for certification

 Recommended for the freshman year

 - EDUC 100.2 Intro. to the Education of English Language Learners (fall)

 - EDUC 160 Culture, Community & Diversity (spring; 40 hour Stage1&2 Field Experience/ fulfills M3)